erwanlbp/calculis/README.md

 # use npm lts/iron to deploy (firebase needs >=18)
 nvm use lts/iron

+# deploy in preprod
+firebase hosting:channel:deploy preprod

-# deploy
+# OR deploy in prod
 firebase deploy --message <app_version_number>

-# go back to npm lts/gallium to develop more
+# go back to npm lts/iron to develop more
-nvm use lts/gallium
+nvm use lts/iron
 ```

 ----